-Clinical research is a broad area of patient care that investigates diseases, diagnostic methods and treatments.
+Clinical research is a broad area of patient care that investigates diseases, diagnostic methods and treatments, and plays a crucial role in progressing medical solutions to improve global health.
 This helps develop medical knowledge of how to identify, prevent, treat and manage health conditions.

 There are several different types of clinical research that investigators use depending on the main aim of the study.
 For instance, the aim of one research may be to treat a disease, whilst another might aim to improve the way it is diagnosed.